-Infection prevention control measures will include cleaning and disinfecting surfaces between sessions, and in order to reduce risk of possible transmission, toys and fidgets will be removed from the rooms, as will shared waiting room materials such as reading material and cups.
+Infection prevention control measures will include cleaning and disinfecting surfaces between sessions, and in order to reduce risk of possible transmission, toys and fidgets will be removed from the rooms.

-Families are welcome to bring along their own toys or fidgets if required, and a water bottle or keep cup.
-If you would like to wear a mask, you are welcome to do so.
+You are welcome to bring along your own toys or fidgets, and a water bottle or keep cup.

 Levels 3 & 4